 The State of Michigan has completed a source water assessment report (SWAR) for our water system.
-Included in the SWAR is a susceptibility ranking for our wells.
+Included in the SWAR is susceptibility ranking for our wells.
 The ranking is based on several factors, including well location, construction, water quality, and land use.
 Based on the report, our wells have a relatively low susceptibility to contamination.
-If you would like to review a copy of the complete report, please contact Tim A Warner, Project Manager, at the Office of the Drain Commissioner.
+If you would like to review a copy of the complete report, please contact Tim A. Warner, Project Manager, at Isabella County, Office of the Drain Commissioner.

-Please call our office if you have questions or need further information at (989) 772-0911, Ext.
-247 c/o ISABELLA COUNTY DRAIN COMMISSIONER'S OFFICE.
+Please call our office if you have questions or need further information at (989) 317-4072, c/o ISABELLA COUNTY DRAIN COMMISSIONER'S OFFICE.

 We at Isabella County Water Supply System No. 1 (Lake Isabella) work around the clock to provide top quality water to every tap.
-We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children=s future.
+We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.

-Copies of this report are available at our office; at the Lake Isabella Property Owners Association Office, 1096 Queensway, Lake Isabella, MI 48893; and at the Office of the Village of Lake Isabella, 1010 Clubhouse Drive, Lake Isabella, MI 48893.
-This report is also available on our Isabella County Drain Office web site at www.isabellacounty.org/drain/
+Copies of this report are available at the Isabella County, Office of the Drain Commissioner; at the Lake Isabella Property Owners Association Office, 1096 Queensway, Lake Isabella, MI 48893; and at the Office of the Village of Lake Isabella, 1010 Clubhouse Drive, Lake Isabella, MI 48893.
+This report is also available on our Isabella County - Drain Office web site at: http://isabellacounty.org/waterreport